Fort Myers Weather-Related Crashes Lawyer

 The U.S. Department of Transportation reports an average of 5.9 million crashes occur every year in the U.S., and of those, about 21 percent (or 1.2 million) are weather-related.
 Based on a decade of data, such collisions injure roughly 418,000 and kill about 5,300 annually (accounting for about 16 percent of all crash-related deaths).
 By comparison, about 380 people in the U.S. die every year due to flooding, tornadoes, hurricanes, heat, and lightning.Liability in a Weather-Related Crash

-As our Fort Myers car accident attorneys at the Garvin Law Firm can explain, just because weather is a factor in a crash doesn’t mean no one is at-fault.
-That’s because drivers have a legal duty to use reasonable care in consideration of the weather conditions.
+As our Fort Myers car accident attorneys at the Garvin Law Firm can explain, just because weather is a factor in a crash, does not mean that no one is at-fault.
+That is because drivers have a legal duty to use reasonable care in consideration of the weather conditions.
 For example, F.S.
 316.183 is the Florida law regarding speeding.
 Although the statute outlines speed limits for certain types of roads, it also stipulates, “No one shall drive a vehicle at a speed greater than is reasonable and prudent under the conditions and having regard to the actual and potential hazards existing… Speed (must) be controlled as necessary to avoid a collision…” in compliance with not just legal speed limits but also the common law duty to use reasonable care.

 In other words, if the highway speed limit is 70 mph, but pouring rain slashes driver visibility to just a few feet ahead, motorists have a responsibility to slow down – or even pull over if necessary.
 Particular caution is urged by statute when crossing an intersection, going around a curve, approaching a hillcrest, or traveling on a narrow or winding road.